phune-gaming/pg-tic-tac-toe/README.md

 grunt build
 ```

+**Note:** If you get the following error during build: `limejs/closure/closure/goog/base.js:236: ERROR - illegal initialization of @define variable goog.DISALLOW_TEST_ONLY_CODE`, remove or comment that line.

 **Note:** [PhantomJS does not support the `bind` method](https://groups.google.com/forum/#!msg/phantomjs/r0hPOmnCUpc/uxusqsl2LNoJ).
 If you get the following error during the tests: `TypeError: 'undefined' is not a function (evaluating 'throwDeprecated.bind(null,"getRelativeQuality")')`, remove or comment the last lines of `limejs/lime/src/node.js` where the bind method is used.

 There are many other tasks that can be run through Grunt.
 For the complete list of available tasks run: